Follow our step-by-step guide to apply for a place at Royal Holloway under the International Exchange programme.

 Step 6 - Accept your Offer and Study Plan

 - We’ll send you an offer by email.
-This offer will be subject to satisfactory agreement of your course choices.
+This offer will be subject to satisfactory agreement of your module choices.

-- Once you’ve accepted your offer, we will send your course requests to the relevant academic departments for their consideration.
-In some cases (for example, where there are no spaces on a course or you don’t have the right academic experience), they may suggest an alternative course.
+- Once you’ve accepted your offer, we will send your module requests to the relevant academic departments for their consideration.
+In some cases (for example, where there are no spaces on a module or you don’t have the right academic experience), they may suggest an alternative module.

-- Once you’ve agreed your course choices, we will then send you a Study Plan to accept.
-This will show the courses you will study during your time at Royal Holloway.
-(Very occasionally, slight changes may need to be made to your Study Plan during your first week due to timetable clashes or other unforeseen circumstances.)
+- Once you’ve agreed your modules choices, we will then send you a Study Plan to accept.
+This will show the modules you will study during your time at Royal Holloway (very occasionally, slight changes may need to be made to your Study Plan during your first week due to timetable clashes, or other unforeseen circumstances).